bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 ## 3. What are the 4 areas of the box model?

-The 4 areas of the box model are: **margin, border, padding, width.**
+The 4 areas of the box model are: **margin, border, padding, content.**

 ## 4. While using flexbox, what axis are you using when you use the property: `align-items: center`?